The Federal Reserve projects the economy to improve next year, with unemployment falling to 5.5 percent by the end of 2021

 The projections, which are completed anonymously by Fed policymakers, offer a snapshot into how Fed leaders think unemployment will trend in the years to come.
 But there is plenty the estimates do not account for.

-For example, Congress is stalled on another massive stimulus bill, so the projections don’t factor in what the economic benefits of a rescue package might be, or how the absence of more aid could weigh on struggling households and businesses.
-Economists and policymakers also fear that the upcoming flu season, paired with a potential rise in coronavirus cases, could weigh on the broader recovery.
+For example, economists and policymakers fear that the upcoming flu season, paired with a potential rise in coronavirus cases, could weigh on the broader recovery.
+Congress is also stalled on another massive stimulus bill, so the projections don’t factor in what the economic benefits of a rescue package might be, or how the absence of more aid could weigh on struggling households and businesses.

+At the news conference, Powell said his "sense is more fiscal support is likely to be needed.”
+Powell said that Congress’s relief through the Cares Act, including the now-expired $600 enhanced unemployment benefits, “has been essential” and warned of the hazards of cutting off all aid prematurely.

+“If there’s no additional support...that’s going to show up in economic activity, and in things like evictions and foreclosures and things that will scar and damage the economy,” Powell said.
+“That’s a downside risk.
+I think the questions [of another stimulus bill] of when and how much and what will be the content — and no one has any certainty around that.
+If we don’t get that, there would certainly be downside risks.”

 Fed policymakers expect rates to remain at zero “until labor market conditions have reached levels consistent with the Committee’s assessments of maximum employment and inflation has risen to 2 percent and is on track to moderately exceed 2 percent for some time,” according to the statement.

 That’s due to the scale of the current crisis and the Fed’s new policy framework which signals that the central bank won’t increase interest rates to respond to low levels of unemployment, and that leaders won’t worry as much about low rates triggering a rise in prices.
-Still, the Fed has offered little concrete information on how the new framework will be put into practice, and Powell will likely be questioned on the Fed’s plans at his news conference.
+Still, the Fed has offered little concrete information on how the new framework will be put into practice.

 The framework also allows for a temporary overshoot of the Fed’s 2 percent inflation target to balance out periods when inflation skirted below.
 According to the latest projections, officials did not see inflation topping 2 percent by the end of 2023, raising further questions about how the Fed expects prices to rise in such a way that the new strategy is put to the test.